adouteau/adouteau/README.md

-  - Hi, Antoine here, I’m an intern at **GREYC** in the University of Caen, France.
+  - Hi, Antoine here, I’m a PhD student at **GREYC** in the University of Caen, France.
   - I’m interested in **cryptography**, based on **lattices**, using funny tools like **zero-knowledge proofs**, and others things.
   - Feel free to send me a message on antoine(dot)douteau(at)unicaen(dot)fr